-- the significant issues that the audit committee considered relating to the financial statements, and how these issues were addressed; - an explanation of how it has assessed the independence and effectiveness of the external audit process and the approach taken to the appointment or reappointment of the external auditor, information on the length of tenure of the current audit firm, when a tender was last conducted and advance notice of any retendering plans; - in the case of a board not accepting the audit committee's recommendation on the external auditor appointment, reappointment or removal, a statement from the audit committee explaining its recommendation and the reasons why the board has taken a different position (this should also be supplied in any papers recommending appointment or reappointment); - an explanation of the application of the entity's accounting policies; - where there is no internal audit function, an explanation for the absence, how internal assurance is achieved, and how this affects the work of external audit; and - an explanation of how auditor independence and objectivity are safeguarded, if the external auditor provides non-audit services.

-27. The directors should explain in the annual report their responsibility for preparing the annual report and accounts, and state that they consider the annual report and accounts, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the company's position, performance, business model and strategy.

-28. The board should determine the risk appetite of the company in order to achieve the company's strategic objectives.
+- the matters set out insignificant issues that the audit Committees committee considered relating to the financial statements, and the External Audit: Minimum Standard; how these issues were addressed; - an explanation of how it has assessed the independence and effectiveness of the external audit process and the approach taken to the appointment or reappointment of the external auditor, information on the length of tenure of the current audit firm, when a tender was last conducted and advance notice of any retendering plans; - in the case of a board not accepting the audit committee's recommendation on the external auditor appointment, reappointment or removal, a statement from the audit committee explaining its recommendation and the reasons why the board has taken a different position (this should also be supplied in any papers recommending appointment or reappointment); - an explanation of the application of the entity's accounting policies; - where there is no internal audit function, an explanation for the absence, how internal assurance is achieved, and how this affects the work of external audit-; and - an explanation of how auditor independence and objectivity are safeguarded, if the external auditor provides non-audit services. - 27.
+The directors should explain in the annual report their responsibility for preparing the annual report and accounts, and state that they consider the annual report and accounts, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the company's position, performance, business model and strategy. - 28.
+The board should determine the risk appetite of the company in order to achieve the company's strategic objectives.
 The board should carry out a robust assessment of the company's emerging and principal risks.
 The board should confirm in the annual report that it has completed this assessment, including a description of its principal risks, and an explanation of how these are being managed or mitigated.
-The board should explain what procedures are in place to identify emerging risks.

-29. The board should monitor the company's risk management and internal control systems and, at least annually, carry out a review of their effectiveness and report on that review in the annual report.
+The board should explain what procedures are in place to identify and manage emerging risks. - 29.
+The board should monitor the company's risk management and internal control frameworksystems and, at least annually, carry out a review of itstheir effectiveness and report on that review in the annual report.
 The monitoring and review should cover all material controls, including financial, operational, reporting and compliance controls.
+The board should provide in the annual report: - A description of how the board has monitored and reviewed the effectiveness of the framework;

-&lt;sup>5 Issuers should not simply recycle the committee's terms of reference.
+8 Issuers should not simply recycle the committee's terms of reference.

-&lt;sup>6 Principal risks should include, but are not necessarily limited to, those that could result in events or circumstances that might threaten the company's business model, future performance, solvency or liquidity and reputation.
+9 Principal risks should include, but are not necessarily limited to, those that could result in events or circumstances that might threaten the company's business model, future performance, solvency or liquidity and reputation.
 In deciding which risks are principal risks companies should consider the potential impact and probability of the related events or circumstances, and the timescale over which they may occur.